byuccl/f4pga-classroom/Instructions/F4PGAClassroomIntroduction.md

 Either way, once you have created your Github repository you will show up in our collection of research participants and we will know you are involved.

-# Getting Help and Staying in Touch - Please Join Slack Workspace NOW!
-The F4PGA TAs will be available in person and via zoom to answer questions and/or meet with you in the lab to help.
-But, the best way to get help from them is to use the Slack Workspace we have set up for this.
-To join the slack workspace click this link: https://join.slack.com/t/symbiflow-classroom/shared_invite/zt-11tul5h0m-eMf62qHBJyqZLkyjursWPQ.
-Once you are in, join the 220 channel.

-We anticipate some amount of communicaton with you as the semester progresses.
-Therefore, you MUST closely follow the Slack channel during the semester so we can feed you needed information as the semester progresses.
-Otherwise, you may waste a lot of time making the same mistakes we have documented on the Slack channel.

-We strongly suggest downloading the Slack app to recieve notification and updates about the project, though it is possible to just use Slack through a web browser.